TheBoxyBear/charttools/docs/FileFormats/chart.md

 `<Position> = B <Tempo>`

-`Tempo` is any BPM value that has up to 3 whole number places and up to 3 decimal places, multiplied by 1000.
-This makes valid BPM values range from 0.001 to 999.999.
+`Tempo` is a number representing any BPM value that has up to 3 whole number places and up to 3 decimal places, multiplied by 1000.
+This makes valid BPM values range from `0.001` to `999.999`.

 #### Tempo Examples